Breast Reduction Surgery in Melbourne

-The cost of breast reduction surgery can vary across Australia and Melbourne.
+The cost of reduction surgery can vary across Australia and Melbourne.
 It depends entirely on the surgeon you choose, where you have your operation, etc.

-Often sites that post the estimated cost of a breast reduction surgery do not include all the related and necessary expenses.
+Often sites that post the estimated cost of this surgery do not include all the related and necessary expenses.
 As a result, you may end up paying more than you expected.
 Dr Rubinstein never recommends shopping for low cost surgery as it is unlikely that a FRACS level plastic surgeon will be performing the procedure.
 It is important to do your research before deciding on a plastic surgeon for your chosen procedure.
 Further, revision surgery is costly and is not guaranteed to fix the issue you experienced with your initial surgery, if you chose to explore cheaper surgical options.

 It is always important to pursue plastic surgery based on skill, not cost.

 Some types of breast reduction surgery may be covered by Medicare rebate.
 However, most reduction procedures are classified as cosmetic and will not be covered.
 Please discuss this with your surgeon or doctor for further information.